Early History

 Confessor"), we know this because William I took them over as his own and

-gave the lands to De Laci and
+gave the lands to De Laci and Warenne.
+Earl

 to the crown3.

-See map of Wakefield Manor Western Division
+See map of The manor of Wakefield, Western Division

 Midgley near Halifax, Miclei1 or Micleie2

-the 1100's Migelaia2is recorded for the hamlet of Midgley
+the 1100's Migelaia2 is recorded for the hamlet of Midgley

 near Wakefield.
 The name may have originated in Micel